Who we are and what we do

 We use different methods to collect data from and about you including through:

-c.
-Third parties or publicly available sources.
-We may receive personal data about you from various third parties and public sources such as analytics providers, advertising networks and/or search information providers based inside and outside the EEA.
+- Third parties or publicly available sources.
+We may receive personal data from other health and care professionals and providers involved in your health and care.
+We may also receive personal data about you from various third parties and public sources such as analytics providers, advertising networks and/or search information providers based inside and outside the EEA.

 Why we will use your data